staqio/StaqWallet/README.md

 </array>
 ```

-This ensures that your app can check if the Nafath app is installed and seamlessly redirect users to complete the registration process.
+This allows your app to detect the **Nafath** app and redirect users for registration.

 #### Handling Navigation for Ordered Packages

-The domestic wallet does not provide built-in navigation functionality for displaying ordered packages.
-Therefore, you must handle navigation manually by supplying a navigation callback to the `setPackagesNavigationCallback` method on the StaqWalletManager class.
+The domestic wallet does not include built-in navigation for displaying ordered packages.
+You must manually handle navigation by providing a callback to `setPackagesNavigationCallback`:

 ```swift
 StaqWalletManager.setPackagesNavigationCallback {